SalishSeaCast/docs/results_server/index.rst

     Earliest daily results directory is :file:`/results/SalishSea/nowcast-green/05dec15/`.

-    See :ref:`NowcastGreenResults` for details of the configuration and model parameter values changes over time.
+    See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

 Details of Configurations for Results